Undergraduate Research Program

 Together, undergraduate students and EIGH faculty members can apply for research funding from the Institute.

-- Full-time, regular faculty (Tenure / Tenure-track, Research, and Special Professional faculty) who are eligible to submit research grants at the University of Notre Dame
+- Undergraduate research students working with full-time regular faculty.
+Eligible faculty includes T&R, research faculty and Special Professional Faculty who are eligible to submit research grants at the University of Notre Dame.

-- Active members of the Eck Institute for Global Health who consistently affiliates themselves with the Institute on their grant proposals
+- Faculty must be an active member of the Eck Institute for Global Health.
+An active member is defined as a member that consistently affiliates themselves with the Institute on their grant proposals.

-Faculty members may receive $300 per semester for two semesters.
-Only one student per member will be funded each academic year.
-Funds can be used to purchase materials and supplies the undergraduate student will use during the course of their research.
+Investigators may receive $300 per semester.
+Only one student per investigator will be funded.
+Funds can be used to purchase materials and supplies the undergraduate student will use during the course of the research.

 Proposals must include: